tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 I consider two types of events:
   - First, observed events such as drug injection.
 They modify the dynamic of the signal.
 Their precise time and nature are known.
   - Then, the underlying events.
-Their time is unknown but can be inferred by locating characteristic patterns.
+Their time is unknown but can be inferred by locating characteristic patterns they produce in the signal.
 For example, the beginning of a heartbeat pattern can be considered as the time associated to this heartbeat event.
   Finding these characteristic patterns and considering their apparition as specific underlying events yields punctual representations of the signal, as a stream of events.
 <!-- The duality between the recurring patterns and the events allow to transform the continuous signal into a stream of events. -->